MicrosoftDocs/dynamics365-guidance/guidance/business-processes/acquire-to-dispose-acquire-assets-overview.md

 ## Acquire assets process flow

 The following diagram shows the high-level business process flow for acquiring assets.
-There are several entry points for the subprocesses described in the diagram including one from the [procure to pay](procure-to-pay-overview.md) end-to-end process, and one from the [project to profit](project-to-profit-overview.md) end-to-end process.
+There are several entry points for the subprocesses described in the diagram including one from the [source to pay](source-to-pay-overview.md) end-to-end process, and one from the [project to profit](project-to-profit-overview.md) end-to-end process.
 Multiple exit points have been defined from the subprocesses described in the diagram, which include one to the plan to produce end-to-end process, the inventory to deliver end-to-end process and to the record to report end-to-end business process.

 [!INCLUDE [daf-business-process-flow-def](~/../shared-content/shared/guidance-includes/daf-business-process-flow-def.md)]